Guides

 2

-Turn your body 45–90 degrees
+Turn your body sideways

 3

-Weight on your front foot
+Weight on the front foot

 4

-Stay still
+Stay completely still

 The Three Common Stances